 Use Your M Rewards at all MGM Properties.
 Self Parking and Valet parking is free for Pearl, Gold, Platinum and NOIR Members.
 MGM also offers a credit card that will put You in that group right away or just an average player will qualify.

-The majority of People will not know to do this and will wait in line and pay to park at New York New York and Monte Carlo then be in a big traffic jam at the end of the night.
+The majority of People will not know to do this and will wait in line and pay to park at New York New York and Park MGM then be in a big traffic jam at the end of the night.
 Keep in mind that MGM will probably not allow free parking even to qualified players on the night of a concert or Hockey game so it is best to get away from that area.
 It is easy to walk to T-Mobile from anywhere on the Strip by either using the Monorail to MGM or using the Tram from Bellagio.

 The Above Video is shot in 4x speed and You can see that things are moving slow for exiting.
 It seems that People scanning a local Driver's License go thru very quickly but others are really slow.

 With more shows to choose from than any other City in the World, You might feel overwhelmed deciding on one.
 But if You narrow Your preference to a category, You can make Your decision much easier.
 If Your interest is in a Cirque du soleil show, why browse through the Comedy and Adult shows?
 If You want to see Britney or Mariah or JLo just browse the Concerts and headliners.

 Don't like huge theaters and big crowds?
 Choose an afternoon Show for a much lower price.